ady333/DE2-Solar-panel-monitoring-and-optimization/README.md

 This value is later used in subsequent calculations.

 ## Results
-We are able to succesfully compile and upload code on the Atmgea 388p chip but the functions are buggy and needs further testing and debugging in order to have correct functionality.
+We were able to succesfully compile and upload code to the Atmega 328p microcontroller, but correct functionality and desired precision would need further parameter tweaking.

 ## References and tools
 - [Simple Arduino Solar Radiation Meter](https://projecthub.arduino.cc/mircemk/simple-arduino-solar-radiation-meter-for-solar-panels-ae1531)